marcpre/personal_blog_eleventy/README.md

 223. Buy 20 memcoins from 50 pump.fun tokens.
 There should be 1 win among it
 224. An education AI should do personalized lectures with the student
 225. Coding is the ultimate way to get a return
+226. for an MVP use as much available help as possible to make a fast market entry and start testing